 Over the past couple of years, we’ve gotten at you a few times with our Weekenders series, wherein we take the Friday-to-Sunday stretch and make our way to a gorgeous place for some basic, beautiful down time.
-Our only qualifications for a Weekenders location is that it a) be a reasonable distance away, so as to allow realistic travel within a weekend’s time, and b) inspire us to live in and love on all the outdoor nourishment that Utah provides.
+Our only qualifications for a Weekenders location are that it a) be a reasonable distance away, so as to allow realistic travel within a weekend’s time, and b) inspire us to live in and love on all the outdoor nourishment that Utah provides.

 So, with that same spirit and a little less time in mind, we’d like to rev up a new series with the same end.
 The Day Trippers will serve to provide you with map-bound material for daily excursions of the highest order.
 We’ll still be bragging up Utah and encouraging you all to get to know every diverse nook and cranny, but Day Trippers will send you only to those spots that are a hop, skip, or jump away from SLC proper.
 That’s the whole point here, friends…to get you out, about, and back home by dinner (or slightly after).
 No hotel rezzie needed, don’t worry about packing an overnight bag, and whether you decide to stop and eat on your way home or pack a lunch is entirely up to you.